bendtherules/bendtherules.github.com/posts/function-name-binding.md

 # Misc

-There are a few other special cases for how `.name` is decided -
+There are a few other special cases for `.name` -

 ```js
 function hello(){}